Atlanta Relocation Specialists

 Macro Comparison

-Portland and Atlanta occupy very different positions in the American landscape.
+Portland and Atlanta occupy very different positions among American metros.
 One is a mid-size Pacific Northwest city defined by lifestyle quality.
 The other is a sprawling Southern powerhouse defined by economic scale and diversity.
 Understanding these structural differences frames every other decision.

 Cost of Living

-No state sales tax in Oregon, but state income tax rates are among the highest in the country (up to 9.9%).
+No state sales tax in Oregon, but state income tax rates are among the highest in the country (a 9.9% top marginal rate, with most households paying an effective rate below that).
 Housing costs have climbed sharply, particularly inside Portland proper.
 Everyday expenses remain elevated relative to national averages.

-Georgia has state sales tax (typically 7-8% combined with local), but state income tax tops out lower at 5.49%.
+Georgia has state sales tax (typically 7-8% combined with local), but the state income tax is a flat rate of roughly 4.99%.
 Housing delivers substantially more space and quality per dollar.
 The net financial picture often favors Atlanta, especially for homeowners.

 Economic Foundation